sodadata/docs/soda-cl/group-by.md

   +-> line=2,col=5 in checks_groupby.yml
 ```

-Resolve the issue by increasing the group limit value.
+Resolve the issue by increasing the group limit value, or by removing the parameter entirely.
 {% include code-header.html %}
 ```yaml
 checks for dim_employee: